younix/g403led/README.md

 # Which logitech mouse is supported?

-At the moment I've just tested "G403 Prodigy Gaming Mouse" but other mouse devices of Logitech might also work.
+At the moment I've just tested the "G403 Prodigy Gaming Mouse" but other mouse devices of Logitech might also work.

 # How to build this software?